benlau/qtci/README.md

 In the folder "recipes", it contains a set of script that could download and install specific Qt toolchains for different environment.
 (Include Android)

-Please feel free to modify and submit new environment scripts.
+Please feel free to modify and submit new recipe.

 Example